 LING-360 Seminar in Linguistics: Varies, 3 cr.
 Advanced study of selected topics in theoretical linguistics.
 Each student will do a research project and present the result of work done for evaluation.
 Topics may include the Development of American English, Linguistics and Literature, Semantic Analysis, Advanced Psycholinguistics.
 Prereq: consent of advisor.
 LING-401 Fundamentals of Modern Linguistics, 3 cr.
 Descriptive linguistic study of language; phonemics and phonemic transcriptions; morphemics; word classes; syntactic structures and sentence patterns, dialects, intonations.
-Prereq.: graduate standing or consent of the instructor.
+Prereq.:

 LING-410 Techniques of Teaching English As a Second Language, 3 cr.
 Survey of techniques specifically relevant to the teaching of English as a second language.
 Questions relating to the design and sequencing of ESL courses, to procedures for evaluation of ESL students, and to criteria for choosing, adapting and creating teaching materials.
-(Formerly LING-480) Prereg.: graduate standing.
+Prereq.: graduate standing.